Large Language Model Sentinel: LLM Agent for Adversarial Purification: GLUE Dataset

-\textbf{MNLI.} The Multi-Genre Natural Language Inference (MNLI) Corpus \citep{williams2018multi} is a collection of sentence pairs with textual entailment annotations.
+MNLI \cite{williams2018multi} is a collection of sentence pairs with textual entailment annotations.
 Given a premise sentence and a hypothesis sentence, the task is to predict whether the premise entails the hypothesis, contradicts the hypothesis, or neither.
-Because MNLI comprises texts from many different domains and styles, it is divided into two versions: MNLI-m, where training and test datasets share the same sources, and MNLI-mm, where they differ.
+MNLI consists of texts from various domains and is divided into two versions: MNLI-m, where training and test datasets share the same sources, and MNLI-mm, where they differ.